-Dr. Merry-Lynn McDonald is the Director of Integrative ‘Omics and an Assistant Professor of Medicine in the UAB Division of Pulmonary, Allergy, and Critical Care Medicine.
+Dr. Merry-Lynn McDonald is the Director of Integrative ‘Omics and an Associate Professor of Medicine in the UAB Division of Pulmonary, Allergy, and Critical Care Medicine.
 She is a genetic epidemiologist with interests in the analysis of complex traits and diseases including COPD, cachexia, sarcopenia, osteoarthritis and smoking behaviors such as menthol.
 Her lab is involved with some of the most cutting-edge studies including the Million Veterans Program (MVP) and the Trans-Omics for Precision Medicine (TOPMed) Initiative.
+Originally from Canada, Dr. McDonald received her undergraduate degree from the University of Waterloo, MSc from the University of Saskatchewan and her PhD from Baylor College of Medicine in Houston, TX.
+She completed post-doctoral training at Brigham and Women’s Hospital/ Harvard School of Medicine.

 Alison Rocco is a research intern and an undergraduate student in the School of Public Health.
-She has developed great expertise programming in R and python.
+She has developed great expertise programming in R and Python.
 Her projects currently including implementing methods to impute transcriptomics data from genetic summary statistics and examining the relationship between chest computed tomography scan biomarkers with cachexia in chronic obstructive pulmonary disease (COPD).

 Dr. Joe Chiles is a second-year clinical pulmonary and critical care medicine fellow in the Division of Pulmonary, Allergy, and Critical Care Medicine.
 He completed medical school at the University of Kentucky and residency in internal medicine at the Ohio State University Wexner Medical Center before coming to UAB for fellowship.
-His projects in the lab center around the genetics of COPD and acute respiratory distress syndrome (ARDS) and he is pursuing clinical research on ARDS, especially in the context of the recent Covid-19 epidemic.
+His projects in the lab center around the genetics of COPD and acute respiratory distress syndrome (ARDS) and he is pursuing clinical research on ARDS, especially in the context of the recent COVID-19 epidemic.

 Rachel Tindal is a second-year medical student in the School of Medicine at UAB.
 Her research is focused on studying the relationship between muscle fiber type distribution with COPD cachexia.